ashjahja/up221-ashley/README.md

 # up221-ashley
 Hello!
 My name is Ashley Jahja and I'm an MPH student in the Environmental Health Sciences Department at Fielding School of Public Health.
+My academic background is mostly in environmental studies, having received a B.S. in Society and Environment from UC Berkeley.
+I hope to merge environmental concepts with public health and social equity.
+I'm also from Indonesia so when I'm not in America, I like to go foraging and snorkelling.
+My objective for the class is to get more familiar with GIS and coding to expand my skills.
+A lot of the work in public health and environmental science deals with geospatial data.
+My project ideas centre around environmental racism and health equity.